carrolliain/jsonlite/API_README.md

   -c cookies.txt
 ```

 Use the returned session cookie for subsequent requests.
+The server uses session-based authentication with cookies.

 ---